Cultural and Narrative Power Building: Celebrating Color Congress’s Work Supporting the Ecosystem of Filmmakers of Color

 Sonya Childress, Co-Director, Color Congress

-Sahar: There’s a thing that happens when an essential component of society – think about health care, schools, any critical social infrastructure – when it gets commercialized, it’s emphasis and power shifts.
+Sahar: There’s a thing that happens when an essential component of society –- think about health care, schools, any critical social infrastructure –- when it gets commercialized, it’s emphasis and power shifts.
 When thinking about the commercialization of this form, we are talking about what happens when the means of distribution prioritize entertainment-fare over socially critical perspectives?
-We are not putting one over the other – documentaries on food, sports, and more, but there is an important role for independent storytelling about social concerns and our history and political content.
+We are not putting one over the other –- documentaries on food, sports, and more, but there is an important role for independent storytelling about social concerns and our history and political content.

 Sonya: I agree, to add to Sahar’s point, part of what we lose in the conversation about nonfiction being recast essentially as an apolitical arm of entertainment, is that celebrity fare is quite political, often connected to a consumerist aim.
 True crime is political, it often undergirds our investment in the current criminal legal system instead of critiquing it.
 Even though we’re looking at how it’s been defanged as commercial players have dominated the form, there is no doubt documentary film is quite political and has always acclimated people to a political point of view.

 Sahar: When we were first launching we did a scan of possible organizations we could partner with as our fiscal sponsor.
-There were few things that made Common Counsel Foundation stand out.
+There were a few things that made Common Counsel Foundation stand out.
 The commitment through and through to be accountable to movements, Common Counsel Foundation stood out to us as a very values-driven organization.
 It was also emphasized early on, to not see the foundation as a forever partner, but as an organization that was going to position Color Congress to become independent to get there in our own time.
-To think about building that capacity – that was a valuable orientation to the role that Common Counsel Foundation plays.
+To think about building that capacity –- that was a valuable orientation to the role that Common Counsel Foundation plays.

 Sonya: It has been so important to be incubated by a values-aligned organization, with not only the wisdom of how to support progressive nonprofit organizations, but being so generous with their time.
 We benefit from the work Common Counsel Foundation is doing with so many other organizations that we respect, and couldn’t have picked a better partner.